GC/MS Applications: Manufacturing

 GC/MS analysis, or gas chromatography mass spectrometry, is a materials analysis technique that’s used to identify the precise composition of a sample and to quantify its components.
 For manufacturers, this technique can be used to identify unknown substances or contaminants that can or have affected product quality, function or safety.

-5 Applications of GC/MS in Manufacturing
+5 Uses of GC/MS in Manufacturing

 1. Identifying Residual Solvents in Pharmaceuticals